-- 9.1 For staff members employed after the 2013 Agreement came into operation, only prior service with the following organisations will be recognised when calculating long service leave entitlements: - (a) Australian universities and the Australian Maritime College, only if the break in service between one of these organisations and the University is less than 5 years; - (b) Australian Technical and Further Education organisations and any state or federal departments of education, only if the break in service between one of these organisations and the University is less than 5 years; and

-- (c) public hospitals, but only for academic staff employed by the University in the School of Nursing and Midwifery or the School of Medicine, provided the staff member's previous employment was directly related to the requirements of their appointment, and any break in service between the public hospital and the University is less than 5 years. - 9.2 When determining a staff member's entitlement to long service leave, any period of service for which payment in lieu of long service has been made by a recognised previous employer, or for which a staff member has an entitlement to payment in lieu by the previous employer, will not count as Service, provided that any such period of service will be included for the purpose of satisfying the service requirement in clause 53.1. - 9.3 Any claim for recognition of prior service with one of the organisations in clause 9.1 must be made within twelve months of the commencement of the staff member's employment.
-The amount of service recognised will not exceed seven years and no accrued entitlements of leave will be accepted from any prior employer. - 9.4 Breaks of service of up to 6 months between periods of Fixed-Term Employment will not break continuity of service for a staff member who has been employed by the University for previous periods of Fixed-Term Employment, but the period of the break in service will not count as Service. - 9.5 Where prior service is recognised under clause 9.1, the University may require the staff member to complete a period of service of no more than 3 years before the staff member can take long service leave.
+- 9.1.
+For staff members employed after the 2013 Agreement came into operation, prior service with the following organisations will be recognised when calculating long service leave entitlements: - (a) Australian universities and the Australian Maritime College, only if the break in service between one of these organisations and the University is less than five years; - (b) Australian Technical and Further Education organisations and any state or federal departments of education, only if the break in service between one of these organisations and the University is less than five years; - (c) public hospitals, but only for academic staff employed by the University in the School of Nursing and Midwifery or the School of Medicine, provided the staff member's previous employment was directly related to the requirements of their appointment, and any break in service between the public hospital and the University is less than five years; and - (d) related body corporates or corporations which have substantially the same directors or management. - 9.2.
+When determining a staff member's entitlement to long service leave, any period of service for which payment in lieu of long service has been made by a recognised previous employer, or for which a staff member has an entitlement to payment in lieu by the previous employer will not count as Service, provided that any such period of service will be included for the purpose of satisfying the service requirement in clause 53.1. - 9.3.
+Any claim for recognition of prior service with one of the organisations in clause 9.1 must be made within twelve months of the commencement of the staff member's employment.
+The amount of service recognised will not exceed seven years and no accrued entitlements of leave will be accepted from any prior employer. - 9.4.
+Breaks of service of up to 6 months between periods of Fixed-Term Employment will not break continuity of service for a staff member who has been employed by the University for previous periods of Fixed-Term Employment, but the period of the break in service will not count as Service. - 9.5.
+Where prior service is recognised under clause 9.1, the University may require the staff member to complete a period of service of no more than 3 years before the staff member can take long service leave. - 9.6.
+The provisions of applicable long service leave legislation will apply to the extent that any term of this clause is detrimental in any respect when compared with the applicable long service leave legislation.